Terry Cryer: London, 1957

-Other Work
+Other work

 In 1960, Cryer joined the Associated Press agency and was subsequently assigned to work across the globe, including trips to Moscow.
 In his autobiography, he recalls finding himself developing film in lavatory pans behind the Iron Curtain.
 On his first trip to Russia in 1961 Cryer took a photograph entitled 'Russian Guards at Red Square'.
 The image received the Encyclopædia Britannica Award for Press Feature Picture of The Year 1961.
 It was on his second trip that he and his travelling companion were deported from Russia across the Polish border at Brest Litovsk.
 Cryer also produced candid portraits of personalities outside the jazz world.
 The photographed include Steve McQueen, Peter Sellers, Eartha Kitt and Paul McCartney.
 The latter explains "I’ve known Terry for many years as a mate and have admired his photographic work for as long as I can remember.
 Linda and I both respected his talent and his great photographic skills".

-One in the Eye

-Cryer's autobiography One in the Eye (written with editor Ian Clayton) was published in 1992.
-These memoirs are set to be re-published in the UK and USA by Pen & Ink.
-The book will feature a new introduction, cover treatment and previously unseen images.
+Terry Cryer shared premises at Kirby street London around 1972.